LizzyTrevisan/DATA2201---SKS-National-Bank/README.md

 GRANT SELECT ON dbo.Loan TO customer_group_L;
 GRANT SELECT ON dbo.LoanPayments TO customer_group_L;
 GRANT SELECT ON dbo.Overdraft TO customer_group_L;
+GRANT SELECT ON dbo.SavingsAccount TO customer_group_L;
+GRANT SELECT ON dbo.CheckingAccount TO customer_group_L;
 GO

 /*----------------------------------------------------------------------------------------------------------------*/